eliasdjup/INF115-CA3/README.md

 Write a script that queries the `bysykkel` database and returns a table showing user ID, username, and how many subscriptions they purchased in the years 2018, 2019, 2020 and 2021.

+*Tip: you can use the SQL `YEAR`function to get the year of a timestamp* *Tip: ypu can use the CASE function to count occurences in groupings. `CASE VALUE WHEN X then 1 else 0 end)`*

 *Example:*

 | user_id | Name          | 2018 | 2019 | 2020 | 2021 |